By Derek Neighbors, Published on 2016-03-15 00:00:00 +0000

 7. Avoid people who are selling themselves or their products.

 Don’t waste your time.
-If someone is selling give them a way to contact you to give you information on what it is they are selling and move to the next person.
+If someone is selling, give them a way to contact you to give you information on what it is they are selling, and move to the next person.
 You can always review a sales pitch on your own time and terms.
-Connecting with people requires your full presence, so you should optimize your face to face time with activities that can’t be done on your own time.
+Connecting with people requires your full presence, so you should optimize your face to face time with activities that can’t be done on your alone time.
 Invest your time with people that will be vulnerable enough to share their needs.